 Raju Maurya was the percussionist of the group, a tabla player with an incredible sense of timing and rhythm.
 Playing since he was a child, Raju is mostly self-taught but originally studied at a Gurukul school, the educational organisation headquartered in Rajkot in India but now with centres all over the world (including in the UK and USA).
 He’s performed live on India’s national radio broadcasters All India Radio and Door Darshan, and countless classical concerts and stage shows across the country with several renowned Indian artists.
 In 2014 he also took part in the television show India’s Got Talent and in 2012 India’s Zee TV singing competition show Sa Re Ga Ma.
 His skills on tabla were a wonder to watch and at times his hands moved so fast, they looked speeded up!

-The violinist of the group was Chiman Patel, a music teacher from Gujarat who teaches at the one of the many Saraswati Sangeet Kendra schools that are spread across India, and – similar to the Gurukul school where Raju studied – also have schools abroad in the UK, Canada, USA and Middle East.
+The violinist of the group was Chiman Patel, a music teacher from Gujarat who teaches at the one of the many Saraswati Sangeet Kendra schools that are spread across India, and – similar to the Gurukul school where Raju studied – they also have schools abroad in the UK, Canada, USA and the Middle East.